 We wish you all a Merry Xmas and Happy New Year!

 We usually dispatch products within 3 working days of receiving your order.
 We post all of our products using Royal Mail 24 (First Class).
 Royal Mail aim to deliver next working day including Saturdays but this can take up to 3 working days.
 If you still haven’t received your delivery after 5 working days, please get in touch with us using the contact page.
 Alternatively, you can choose guaranteed next day delivery at the checkout for those kits you need in a hurry!
 Please note for next day delivery orders must be placed before 1pm Monday to Friday.

-All of our fresh kits should have a minimum 14 days fridge shelf life by the time they reach you, although depending on postage times this may vary.
+All of our fresh kits are made and despatched on the same day and will leave us with a minimum 19 days fridge shelf life.
 The Onion Bhaji and Fragrant Pilau Rice kits have a shelf life of around 30 days.
 You can safely eat our kits after their best before date – it’s just a handy reminder to let you know when they’re at their best.
 You can also FREEZE THE KITS – just pop them in your freezer in their original packaging and use from frozen straight away.
 You can allow to thaw if you prefer but the fresh ingredients might become a little soggy.

-The fresh kits need to be kept in the fridge as soon as possible after you receive them to keep them in tip top condition until you want to use them.
+The fresh kits need to be kept in the fridge or freezer (see above) as soon as possible after you receive them to keep them in tip top condition until you want to use them.

 Each curry kit typically serves 2-3 people (although this may vary depending on size of appetite!), whilst some of the marinades have a larger serving size.
 Details on serving size for specific kits can be found on its respective product page.